Dreaker75/re-emerald/FUTURE_PLANS.md

  - Add a prize for beating the Cycling Road record the first time, and a lesser prize for every time it's beaten afterwards
  - Add trainers and other things to Seafloor Cavern post-game, kind of like Mt.
 Chimney after the Team Aqua vs Team Magma face off
  - Increase the amount of BP given by Scott for finding him throughout the game
+ - Improve berry planting by making the berry yields 2-5 berries (depending on type) minimum, with more being given when watered during growth.
+Also make the fully grown berry plants remain harvestable until they're claimed

 ## Features for Base Version release
  - Roaming mechanic Revamp to make it less tedious